-- 20.1 Skippers and their guests are invited to attend the Awards Luncheon to be held at the Mackinac Island Yacht Club at 1200 hours on Wednesday, June 23, 2021. - 20.2 All Skippers who complete the Challenge within these Sailing Instructions and the Notice of Race shall be awarded a commemorative medallion acknowledging this achievement as set forth in the Notice of Race. - 20.3 Flags shall be distributed as set forth in the Notice of Race.
+- 20.1 Skippers and their guests are invited to attend the Awards Luncheon to be held at the Mackinac Island Yacht Club at 1200 hours on Wednesday, June 28, 2023. - 20.2 All Skippers who complete a Challenge within these Sailing Instructions and the Notice of Race shall be awarded a commemorative medallion for each Challenge completed acknowledging this achievement as set forth in the Notice of Race. - 20.3 Flags shall be distributed as set forth in the Notice of Race.